 Gorilla Trekking Rules and Regulations plus Guidelines

 After booking a gorilla permit, you need to understand the rules that govern the gorilla adventure you are about to undertake.
-These guidelines were set by the Uganda Wildlife Authority (UWA) as protective measures in the conservation agenda.
+In Uganda, these rules and regulations were set by the Uganda Wildlife Authority (UWA) as protective measures in the conservation agenda.
 The regulations apply at both Bwindi Impenetrable Forest and Mgahinga Gorilla National Park.
-It is always good to follow the set rules to remain safe and for sustainable gorilla tourism.
+It is always good to follow the set guidelines to remain safe and for sustainable gorilla tourism.
 While in Rwanda, such rules and regulations were drafted by the Rwanda Development Board (RDB) and in Congo by the Virunga Park authorities.
 Whether you are visiting any of the three countries that have mountain gorillas for trekking, ensure that you adhere to those set standards.
 These trekking rules offer a win-win approach to both humans and the gorillas for sustainable tourism.

-When you encounter the gorillas, please try to be submissive as much as possible.
+- When you encounter the gorillas, please try to be submissive as much as possible.

 - Stay in a tight group,